Payroll Total Cost Calculator

 Methodology

 The calculator computes total employment cost by applying employer-related additions to the gross salary.
-It multiplies the salary by a factor that includes the employer's national insurance contribution rate, employer pension contribution rate, and benefits cost rate, each expressed as a decimal.
+It multiplies the salary by a factor that includes the employer's social-contribution rate, employer pension contribution rate, and benefits cost rate, each expressed as a decimal.
 These rates are summed and added to 1, then multiplied by the gross salary to produce the total cost.
 The calculator then derives the cost burden as a percentage by dividing total cost by salary, subtracting 1, and multiplying by 100.
 The model assumes all rates remain constant and applies them uniformly across the salary.
 It does not account for non-linear tax effects, variable benefits, statutory thresholds, or changes in contribution rates over time.

 References